 Students looking for help in planning a stay abroad are invited to contact the International Office via e-mail.

 The University of Stuttgart maintains partnerships with universities and colleges all around the world.
 Therefore, it offers a wide range of exchange programs and international cooperation.

 For international students and applicants

-At the beginning of every semester the International Office offers an orientation programm for all international students.
+At the beginning of every semester the International Office offers an orientation program for all international students.

 Staff members of the International Office offer organizational counseling as well as individual advise in case of social or psychological problems.

 Students from abroad who want to do all or part of their studies in Stuttgart are free to choose from regular studies as degree students, single semesters as freemovers, or as exchange students.
 In addition, the University of Stuttgart offers short-term programs like the Summer University or Winter University for its international partners.
 The University of Stuttgart’s academic offerings for its incoming students are truly wide-ranging.